woodrowb96/FPGA-USB-Oscilloscope/README.md

 HDL code that interfaced with a FIFO-to-USB chip, that was used to send data over USB to a computer.
 The code written to do these two things is split into two folders this repository.

+There is also a folder for a UART module that was not included in the final project.
+The code in this folder was used to send data using UART to a UART-to-USB chip that was going to be used in the project.
+That chip ended up not being fast enought, so we ended up using a FIFO-to-USB chip.
+The code in this folder works, but was not used in the project.

 USB_oscope.sv is the top level module for this project.

 project_final_report.pdf is the final report that was written for this project.
 This report has block diagrams for each part of the project.